The Spring 2025 Complete Photographic Process for B&W Workshop

 The days are filled with information...and fun!
 You'll also get wonderful refreshments throughout the day, every day, prepared by Bruce's lovely wife, Sonia Karen, and her fabulous breakfasts to start each day on the right note.
 A few hugs, barks, and licks from Bruce's and Karen's dogs makes the week even more pleasurable.

-NOTE: the workshop begins Sunday morning, June 2 after breakfast at Bruce’s home.
-We request all students arrive the evening prior to the workshop (June 1), and join us at 7 p.m. for an informal get-together with wine, dessert, informally meeting one another and seeing the exceptional workshop facilities.
-The workshop runs through Friday afternoon, June 7, ending at about 1 p.m.
+NOTE: the workshop begins Sunday morning, June 1 after breakfast at Bruce’s home.
+We request all students arrive the evening prior to the workshop (May 31), and join us at 7 p.m. for an informal get-together with wine, dessert, informally meeting one another and seeing the exceptional workshop facilities.
+The workshop runs through Friday afternoon, June 6, ending at about 1 p.m.
 Please plan your travel to allow full participation in this workshop.

-Accommodations: Participants can stay at Bruce and Karen's home or guest house, or at the nearby “Paca Pride” guest ranch, or camping on Bruce and Karen’s property, or at U.S. Forest Service campgrounds nearby.
+Accommodations: Participants can stay at Bruce and Karen's home or their guest house, or at the nearby “Paca Pride” guest ranch, or camping on Bruce and Karen’s property, or at U.S. Forest Service campgrounds nearby.
 Once you sign up for the workshop, we will send you complete information about all accommodations.
 Just fill in the form and return it to us, and we'll make all reservations on your behalf, beginning the Saturday night, just before the workshop begins, and ending Thursday night prior to the close of the workshop.

 Covid-19 is still not defeated.
-To create the safest workshop environment under these circumstances, we ask that all participants be fully vaccinated and boosted against Covid, with the exception of those who have a legitimate medical reason for avoiding such vaccinations.
+To create the safest workshop environment under these circumstances, we ask that all participants be fully vaccinated and boosted with the latest vaccines against Covid, with the exception of those who have a legitimate medical reason for avoiding such vaccinations.
 This is an unfortunate request, but one that cannot be avoided to maintain the highest levels of safety possible.
 (But let’s face it: we all want to be as safe as possible.
 We acknowledge that nobody can be 100% safe from the virus, but let’s make sure we’re as close to 100% as possible.)

 More Details About the Workshop: The workshop is in a beautiful setting, just over an hour’s drive north of Seattle, Bruce’s darkroom/classroom/gallery facilities are in his home surrounded by over a hundred acres of forests, meadows and marshes. all below Mt.
 Pilchuck, towering more than 4,000' above the Bruce and Karen's home.
 There is immediate access to forest and mountain hiking trails nearby on U.S. Forest Service land of the rugged North Cascade Mountains of Washington State.